01 / threat model

 Browser

 Currently the most mature anti-fingerprinting implementation available.
-Standardises window size, blocks identification APIs, isolates sites into separate contexts, reduces entropy from rendering behaviour.
+Standardises window size, blocks identification APIs, isolates sites into separate contexts.
 Both network and browser layer protection in one.

 anti-fingerprintsite isolationnetwork + browser